dszvivek/temple-app/src/assets/icons/README.md

 # Karya Siddhi Temple - Icon Assets

-# Karunamayi Hanuman E-Mandir - Icon Assets
+# E-Darshan Mandir - Icon Assets

 This directory contains all the icon files for the Progressive Web App (PWA).